athakapo/A-distributed-plug-n-play-algorithm-for-multi-robot-applications/README.md

 <img src="images/Autonomous_and_Cooperative/figure.png">

-More information about this setup along with an extensive set of experiment can be found is this [article](https://doi.org/10.1109/LRA.2020.3004780):
+More information about this setup along with an extensive set of experiment can be found in this [article](https://doi.org/10.1109/LRA.2020.3004780):

 _Koutras, D.I., Kapoutsis, A.C. and Kosmatopoulos, E.B., 2020.
 Autonomous and cooperative design of the monitor positions for a team of UAVs to maximize the quantity and quality of detected objects.
 IEEE Robotics and Automation Letters, 5(3), pp.4986-4993._